clemenko/rancher_stig/README.md

 #### V-252845 - Role must be User

-This control is about adopting a tighter default user role.
+This control is about adopting a tighter default user role for Ranchers RBAC.
 Basically to scope in the default permissions.

 Fix Text: From the GUI, navigate to Triple Bar Symbol >> Users & Authentication.
 In the left navigation menu, click "Roles".